A dynamical approach to spanning and surplus edges of random graphs: The breadth-first walk and the surplus edges

-the edge $j \to \pi_h$ belongs to $\mathcal{F}_0(q)$, and this happens with probability $1 - \mathrm{e}^{-q \, x_{\pi_h} \, x_j}$.
-This is a consequence of the breadth-first procedure (see \cite[\S\ 2]{multcoalnew}) and of the lack of memory of the exponential distribution.
+the edge $j \to \pi_h$ belongs to $\mathcal{F}_0(q)$, and the above event occurs with probability $1 - \mathrm{e}^{-q \, x_{\pi_h} \, x_j}$.
+This is a consequence of the breadth-first search for descendants (see \cite[\S\ 2]{multcoalnew}) and of the lack of memory of the exponential distribution.
 Indeed, let us denote